severalnines/docs/installation.rst

 Basically, the installation script will attempt to automate the following tasks:

-1. Install and configure a MySQL server (used by ClusterControl to store monitoring data)
+1. Install and configure a MySQL server (used by ClusterControl to store monitoring data).
-2. Install and configure the ClusterControl controller package via package manager
+2. Install and configure the ClusterControl controller package via package manager.
-3. Install ClusterControl dependencies via package manager
+3. Install ClusterControl dependencies via package manager.
-4. Configure Apache and SSL
+4. Configure Apache and SSL.
-5. Configure ClusterControl API URL and token
+5. Configure ClusterControl API URL and token.
-6. Configure ClusterControl Controller with minimal configuration options
+6. Configure ClusterControl Controller with minimal configuration options.
-7. Enable the CMON service on boot and start it up
+7. Enable the CMON service on boot and start it up.

 After the installation completes, open your web browser to :samp:`http://{ClusterControl_host}/clustercontrol` and create the default admin user by specifying a valid email address and password in the welcome page.